berkayarslan17/Multithreading-with-pthreads/README.md

 # Multithreading-with-pthreads

-This project contains 5 threads that works with different approaches.
+This project contains 5 threads that work with different approaches.

 ### Listener Thread
 1) Reads the data from the console